Chehalis River Basin Flood Authority: Negative effects and opposition

+Environmental studies and delays

 Efforts on the study and implementation of the dam were paused by order of the governor, Jay Inslee, in July 2020.
 With growing concerns over the negative aspects the dam would have to the natural ecosystem, the authority, strategy, and connected partners and government entities were required to find alternatives to the dam, specifically non-structural, natural remedies that would protect the watershed's aquatic habitats.
 The directive allowed the groups time to propose such alternatives in time for the 2021 state legislature session, and asked that communication and participation with tribal communities be improved.

 During the same year, the United States Army Corps of Engineers (USACE) completed their own environmental impact statement.
-Known as the Chehalis River Basin Flood Damage Reduction Project EIS, it proposed over 60 alternatives to flood control methods in the basin and it included impact studies of a dam build.
+Known as the Chehalis River Basin Flood Damage Reduction Project EIS, (Note: A public meeting to be held in December 2025 by the Washington state Department of Ecology to discuss the Chehalis River Basin Flood Damage Reduction Project EIS was abruptly cancelled due to concerns over the possible severity of the 2025 Pacific Northwest floods.) it proposed over 60 alternatives to flood control methods in the basin and it included impact studies of a dam build.
 Plans of a redesigned, non-traditional dam were released in August 2024 which included a new location in Pe Ell to minimize effects on indigenous lands.
 The reservoir was reduced by 32 acre and the pass-through structure designed to simulate the river bed and flow of the waterway.
 The revised dam incorporated several design changes due to a variety of concerns from prior studies and protests, such as protection of aquatic and vegetative habitats, recreation access to the river, and potential disruption to Pe Ell's water supply..

 By 2025, the OCB listed six flood control options under study.
 A final determination is planned for 2026.
 The six options continue the existing efforts of the authority and Chehalis Basin Strategy, including connected programs.
 Long-term efforts, such as aquatic and erosion protections, flood control, and warning systems, remain a part of each of the six proposals.
 The plans vary in the use of three major options, the Pe Ell and Skookumchuck dams and additional levees.